 One of the men in front of him cried, "Watch out, Threm - he's using reporzunt - "

-The martial art called reporzunt which depends upon slowness can only be used in certain ideal situations where the issue depends upon a balance of antagonistic forces.
+The martial art which depends upon slowness can only be used in certain ideal situations where the issue depends upon a balance of antagonistic forces.
 It is useless in battle or ambush.
-Furthermore it is no use against stupid people, whose limited brains afford them immunity against its subtlety (Terrans, if ever you consider learning it, our advice to you is, don't bother).
-But in a social conflict in a culture of high intelligence it may turn out to be the most powerful technique.
+Furthermore it is no use against those people whose limited brains afford them immunity against its subtlety (Terrans, you need not fear it).
+But in a social conflict in a culture of high intelligence it may turn out to be a most powerful technique.
 Barlayn Lamiroth was a master of reporzunt.

 In blade mode, he pressed the stud that switched the setting to slow-light, whereupon the sponnd emitted sickle-shaped curves as he waved it around, causing persistence of vision to make curlicues out of the brightness.

-Threm Banu now must make an extremely hard decision, as to when best to respond to the increasingly dangerous passes which the Noad was making with his laser.
+Threm Banu now must make a hard decision, as to when best to respond to the increasingly dangerous passes which the Noad was making with his laser.

 "Let's get back," another of the rebels muttered.